EMPLOYEE OR INDEPENDENT CONTRACTOR? THE TEST THAT WILL DETERMINE LIABILITY FOR WORKERS’ COMPENSATION

 - Whether the employer is or is not in business.

-The Supreme Court of Nebraska affirmed the Compensation Court’s factual findings regarding several of the articulated factors in Larson.
+The Court of Appeals of Nebraska affirmed the Compensation Court’s factual findings regarding several of the articulated factors in Larson.
 For example, when considering the level of supervision, the Compensation Court found that the worker was more likely an independent contractor because he could come and go as he saw fit, and rarely met with H & S supervisors.

 Another consideration was the tools the worker used on the job site.
 The Compensation Court found that not only did the worker in Wright pay for and supply his own tools, he also claimed his tools as a work expense on his taxes.
-The Compensation Court found this too weighed in favor of finding the worker to be an independent contractor, a finding that was not found to be erroneous by the Supreme Court of Nebraska.
+The Compensation Court found this too weighed in favor of finding the worker to be an independent contractor, a finding that was not found to be erroneous by the Court of Appeals of Nebraska.

 The Compensation Court also observed that H & S employees were paid per hour, whereas the worker in Wright was paid per job.
 This fact also weighed in favor of finding the worker to be an independent contractor.

 Finally, the Compensation Court found that there was no agreement by either party to create an employer/employee relationship.
 Oftentimes the intent of the parties plays a minor role in determining if an injured worker is an employee or an independent contractor.
 However, in Wright, the employer, H & S Contracting, had tried to hire the worker as a full-time employee.
 The evidence at trial showed that the worker had refused this offer because he liked making his own hours and the ability to “take winters off.”
-The Compensation Court found that this refused offer to become an employee of H & S weighed in favor of finding the worker to be an independent contractor, another finding that was not found to be erroneous by the Supreme Court of Nebraska.
+The Compensation Court found that this refused offer to become an employee of H & S weighed in favor of finding the worker to be an independent contractor, another finding that was not found to be erroneous by the Court of Appeals of Nebraska.